adderbyte/MLSecCyberML/SystemSetup/GNS3Modelling/README.md

     sudo apt-get install gns3-iou

-One will find the PPA in the link below : (so one can check if there is release available for one's version of ubuntu )
+The PPA is in the link below : (so it is possible to verify if there is release available for one's version of ubuntu )

 [Personal Package Archives (PPA)](http://ppa.launchpad.net/gns3/ppa/ubuntu/pool/main/g/)